 Some fraudsters try to get these greedy investors and traders to their network using different types of methods such as by asking to join social media network sites to get tips, sending unsolicited emails, SMS and calls.

 When certain investors and traders fall into the trap, these fraudsters make money either by selling or buying stocks.
-You can also be asked to transfer a certain amount of money to their account in order to get stock market tips.
+You can be asked to transfer a certain amount of money to their account in order to get stock market tips.

 Avoid Unsolicited Calls, SMS and Emails